Workplace Relations Act 2015

 (7) In this section, “remuneration” includes allowances in the nature of pay and benefits in lieu of or in addition to pay.

-Prospective affecting provision: section applied with modifications by Parental Leave Act 1998 (30/1998), s.
+Section applied with modifications (6.03.2024) by Parental Leave Act 1998 (30/1998), s.
 21A; as inserted by Work Life Balance and Miscellaneous Provisions Act 2023 (8/2023), s.
-13, not commenced as of date of revision.
+13, S.I.
+No. 91 of 2024.

-[Decision under section 41 or 44 of Act of 2015 in relation to dispute under Part IIA
+Decision under section 41 or 44 of Act of 2015 in relation to dispute under Part IIA

 21A.
 (1) A decision of an adjudication officer under section 41 of the Act of 2015, or a decision of the Labour Court under section 44 of that Act on appeal from the first-mentioned decision, in relation to a dispute between an employee and his or her employer relating to the fulfilment by the employer of his or her obligations under section 13C(1) may—